1-800-649-8481 Toll Free

 Free, Appropriate Public Education (FAPE)

 Remember, just because your child has a medical diagnosis of autism does not mean they’ll automatically receive the educational disability category of autism.
 If your child does receive an educational diagnosis of autism, their Individualized Education Plan (IEP) team decides whether your local school division can provide FAPE.
 If it can’t, the state will pay for out-of-school placement.
-For more information regarding placement decisions, read A Parent’s Guide to Special Education from the Virginia Department of Education (VDOE).
+For more information regarding placement decisions, read The Virginia Family’s Guide to Special Education.

 Learn More from Autistic and Allistic Advocates